GoLand 2024.1 Help

 3. In the Output paths to refresh field, specify the files where the tool stores its output: the resulting source code, source maps, and dependencies.
 Based on these settings, GoLand recognizes the files generated through compilation.

 Output paths are usually specified using macros.
-Type the path manually or click the Insert Macros icon and select the relevant pattern from the list.
+You can type them manually or click the Insert Macros icon and select the relevant one from the list in the dialog that opens.

 5. Define the environment variables.
 For example, specify the PATH variable for the tools that are required for starting the tool you are configuring but are not referenced in the path to it.